-Horn Peak Trail is a 9 mile out and back trail located near Westcliffe, CO and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible year-round.
+Horn Peak Trail is a 6.9 mile moderately trafficked out and back trail located near Westcliffe, Colorado that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 I attempted the hike and but was only able to get as high as the tree line.
 I hiked this in late September of this year.This was the first time I had attempted a hike like this.
 I took several rest breaks which cut into my availabe daylight hence requiring forgoing the rest of the climb.
 The first part of the trail is rather steep and composed of loose rock, dirt, and gravel, making it the most difficult portion of my assent to the treeline.
 After this part of the trail, the rest of the assent was relatively much less challenging as the trail undergoes a few switchbacks and some varying ups and downs.
 I am 57 yrs old and overpacked somewhat.
 I used about 2 gallons of water for the round trip and ate several times along the trail.
 About 1000 to 1200 calories were consumed.
 All this to say that this os not an easy decent but not impossible for a person in decent shape.
 I would not tey it if I had no hiking experience.
 I saw no significant wildlife but did see several deposits of bear scat on the trail itself.
 Take precautions.